platformsh-examples/platformsh-example-gohugo/README.md

 The last output is the new URL of your application.
 You can also check that the project has been successully deployed on the web interface:

 Now go the URL and you will be able to see your hugo site

-## 6. Configure your domain name

-As I want to host the site on `hugo.moigneu.com`, I just need to add a new `CNAME` with the name `hugo` and the target `master-7rqtwti-<project ID>.<region>.platformsh.site` that was my existing URL on Platform.sh.

-We now need to add a DNS record to match this.
-I'm using [Cloudflare](https://cloudflare.com) for my domains DNS configuration but it will be the same with any other provider.

-If you can't use a `CNAME`, add 3 `A` records with the IPs available on [Platform.sh public IPs](https://docs.platform.sh/development/public-ips.html).

-Wait for the DNS to propagate and you will be able to add the domain on Platform.sh.
-Go to your `Master` environment `Settings` / `Domains` and add the hostname of your hugo site

-Platform.sh will redeploy your site to apply the new routing rules.

-If the Let's Encrypt TLS challenge fails, it means that your DNS setting is not yet effective.
-You can redeploy a project by repushing new code or by using the Platform.sh CLI (`env:redeploy`).